-Applicants who plan to enter a specialized degree or diploma program must meet the following admission requirements:
+Applicants who plan to enter a degree or diploma program must meet the following admission requirements:

 - 1. Applicants who hold a state recognized standard High School Diploma, General Education Development (GED) or Certificate of High School Equivalency (GED Certificate), another state-authorized examination certificate, or an equivalent diploma issued by an acceptable non-public high school are eligible for admission.
 Home school study credentials are accepted for enrollment so long as the home school program of study is equivalent to a high school diploma and is recognized in the student's home state where the education was provided.
-All home school study credentials will be evaluated by the Corporate Office prior to final acceptance to the Institution.
+All home school study credentials will be evaluated by the Corporate Office prior to final acceptance to the College.
 High school seniors are eligible to complete enrollment paperwork, but cannot start class until after graduation from high school.
 Applicants who hold a certificate of attendance or any other award issued in lieu of a diploma are ineligible for admission. - 2.
-All students are required to sign an attestation at enrollment stating they have earned one of the above-described credentials in addition to a transcript request form so that the Institution may request a copy of the proof of graduation if needed. - 3.
+All students are required to sign an attestation at enrollment stating they have earned one of the above-described credentials in addition to a transcript request form so that the College may request a copy of the proof of graduation if needed. - 3.
 Military students must provide evidence of high school graduation or equivalent to the Institution.
-Acceptable evidence includes a certified copy of an original high school diploma, a copy of a high school transcript indicating the date of high school graduation, a GED certificate or official notification that a GED has been earned, a state-authorized examination certificate or official notification from the state that a certificate has been earned.
+Acceptable evidence includes a certified copy of an original high school diploma, a copy of a high school transcript indicating the date of high school graduation, a GED certificate or official notification that a GED has been earned, a state-authorized examination certificate or official notification from the state a certificate has been earned. - 4.
+Clinical Massage Therapy students must provide evidence of high school graduation or equivalent to the Institution.
+Acceptable evidence includes a certified copy of an original high school diploma, official high school transcript indicating the date of high school graduation, a GED certificate or official notification that a GED has been earned, a state-authorized examination certificate or official notification from the state a certificate has been earned.